songhwanjun/ActiveBias/README.md

 1002–1012, 2017.

 ## 1. Summary
 For more accurate training, *Active Bias* emphasizes uncertain samples with high prediction variances.
-As shown in below figure
+We

 <p align="center">
 <img src="figures/overview.png " width="650">
+This figure is borrowed from *Active Bias* paper.
 </p>